peridotbuild/pv2/docs/srpmproc.md

 title: srpmproc
 ---

-`srpmproc` is the utility that takes a given source repo that is in an expect "srpm format" and imports it into another git location.
+`srpmproc` is the utility that takes a given source repo that is in an expected "srpm format" and imports it into another git location.
 While similar to the importer utility, its purpose is to provide greater flexibility in its imports and patching capability.